fjelltopp/adx_develop/README.md

 sudo python3 -m smtpd -n -c DebuggingServer 172.17.0.1:25
 ```

 The ip address `172.17.0.1` is the default and may need to be changed depending on what your docker daemon ip address is.
-You can check it by running `$ ip address | grep docker` and updating `CKAN_SMTP_SERVER=172.17.0.1:25` in the `docker-compose.yaml` and then running the above command with the appropriate ip address.
-The port can also be set to something else however it's not usually required.
+You can check it by running `$ ip address | grep docker` and updating `CKAN_SMTP_SERVER=172.17.0.1:25` in the `docker-compose.yaml` file and then running the above command with the appropriate ip address.
+The port can also be set to something else however the default should work.

 ## Running CKAN tests locally